-WHEELCHAIR LIFT AND ACCESS DOORS
+WHEELCHAIR LIFT SYSTEM DOORS

+Unlock the lift access door (A).
 Open the lift mechanism access door and carefully lower.
 Pull the wheelchair access door operating handle in the left section of the lift mechanism compartment and swing the door until locked open.
+If the parking brake is not activated, a switch in the door will activate the parking brake when it detects the door is open.